-A transport system that is easily accessible, reliable and affordable provides access to work, education, services and social participation
+An easily accessible, reliable and affordable transport system provides access to work, education and services, and enables social participation.

-A transport system that is easily accessible, reliable and affordable contributes to life satisfaction and wellbeing in multiple ways.
-It enables access to work, friends and family, as well as health-supporting facilities, such as schools, colleges, parks, libraries and – more directly – health care centres.
+An easily accessible, reliable and affordable transport system contributes to our life satisfaction and wellbeing in multiple ways.
+It helps to connect us to friends and family, as well as enabling us to access facilities that support our health, such as schools, colleges, parks, libraries and – more directly – health care centres.

 Barriers to people using public transport vary geographically, and across demographic groups, but they all have the power to make it hard – or completely impossible – for people to access essential aspects of day-to-day life.
 This can contribute to stress, fatigue, low mood and social exclusion.

 The charts in this section explore trends and inequalities in social exclusion and transport.